lantelyes/uploadr/README.md

 * Deployment procedures would need to be created

 ## Postmortem
 I had a lot of fun completing this challenge!
 However, there were some things I didn't get to implement due to time constraints that I wish I could have, they are:

 * Login page
 * Multiple users
 * File list sorting based different properties on name/date etc
 * File list pagination with configurable number of items per page
-* Do more polish and cleanup of the UI
+* More polish and cleanup of the UI
 * More robust error handling for both the client and backend
 * Full folder synchronization with server directory and database, not just new files, deleted ones also
 * Server directory poller do check for new/deleted files